 Thursday VIP Luau

-In 2025 this special evening event takes place on Thursday, September 25th, from 5:30 to 9:00 pm.
-It costs $55 per person.
-Admission includes a buffet dinner, kickoff concert by the Langley Ukulele Ensemble, and a meet-and-greet with festival performers, instructors and sponsors.
+In 2026 this special evening event takes place on Thursday, September 24th, from 5:30 pm to 9:00 pm.
+It costs around $55 per person.
+Admission includes a buffet dinner, kick-off concert by the Langley Ukulele Ensemble, and a meet-and-greet with festival performers, instructors and sponsors.

 Friday and Saturday Festival Pass

-The main festival runs from 9:00 am to 10:00 pm on both the Friday and Saturday of September 26th and 27th in 2025.
-The all-access pass costs $295 per person.
+The main festival runs from 9:00 am to 10:00 pm on both the Friday and Saturday of September 25th and 26th in 2026.
+The all-access pass costs about $295 per person.
 It includes more than 30 workshops, outdoor and indoor concerts, jam sessions and open mic opportunities.

 Other Information